freyfogle/freyfogle.github.io/_posts/2015-10-25-where-im-from.md

 date: "2015-10-25 21:53:52+0000"
 categories: "moving"
 ---
+**Update:** this post is originally from 2015, but I've since been keeping it up to date.

-My post on Friday <a href="http://www.freyfogle.com/post/131741792220/house-hunting-again">about moving</a> prompted some discussion about how often I’ve moved (or been forced to move)
+My post on Friday <a href="http://www.freyfogle.com/post/131741792220/house-hunting-again">about moving</a> prompted some discussion about how often I’ve moved (or been forced to move).
 Here is a list of all the places in my life I’ve lived for at least 6 weeks

-**Update:** this post is originally from 2015, but I've since been keeping it up to date

 <ol>
 <li>Peoria, Illinois, USA</li>